 The limits of development, which define the settlement boundary for the villages of Repton and Milton, will be maintained as identified on the proposals maps for each village, as shown below.
-Housing development outside of the settlement boundary will only be permitted if it is solely for affordable housing, as defined in Annex 2 of the NPPF, with the size of any such development consistent with NPPF paragraph 71.
+Housing development outside of the settlement boundary will only be permitted if it is solely or primarily for affordable housing, of a scale and design appropriate to its context and generally in conformity with South Derbyshire Local Plan Policy BNE5.